BlueShell8/WBuild/README.md

 ## 🚀 WBuild v1.0.0

-This is the first public beta release of WBuild.
+This is the first public release of WBuild.
 It aims to make Wii Homebrew development easier by removing the need for complex Makefiles.

 ### 🛠 What's included: